MovieIndustry/Movie-Industry-Insights/README.md

 2. Genre ~ Budget
 3. Budget ~ Duration

-From all movies released between the years 2000 and 2020, we predicted the movies' revenue and calculated an R square of about 83%.
+From all movies released between the years 2000 and 2020, we predicted the movies' revenue and calculated an R square of about 83% between actual revenue and predicted revenue.
 Therefore, our model has a strong significance in predicting the revenue of a movie.